gchq/gaffer-doc/docs/user-guide/apis/opencypher.md

 !!! tip
     Please see the [full reference guide](https://s3.amazonaws.com/artifacts.opencypher.org/openCypher9.pdf)
-    from the openCypher org for more details.
+    from the openCypher organisation for more details.

 ## How to Query a Graph